What ObamaCare Means for You, Your Family, and Your Business

 - Uninsured: Includes those without health insurance and those who have coverage under the Indian Health Service only.

 The Affordable Care Act Benefits Everyone

-While some groups of people may pay more (specifically those with higher incomes) and some may have access to free or low-cost health insurance (those with low-to-middle incomes) everyone will have access to better quality health insurance that include 10 Essential Health Benefits and a number of other benefits, rights and protections.
+While some groups of people may pay more (specifically those with higher incomes) and some may have access to free or low-cost health insurance (those with low-to-middle incomes) everyone will have access to better quality health insurance that includes 10 Essential Health Benefits and some other benefits, rights, and protections.
 Let’s discuss some of the benefits that apply to all non-grandfathered health plans.

 10 Essential Health Benefits

 All qualified health insurance plans must include services from the following ten categories of “essential benefits“:

 - Outpatient services, such as doctor visits or tests done outside a hospital

 - Emergency services

 - Mental health and substance abuse services, including behavioral health treatment